H4HWV2011/msjarvis-public-docs/thesis/07-rag-pipeline-and-routers.md

 - a Phase 1.45 semantic community memory step that prepends the top-5 most relevant `autonomous_learner` memories (21,181+ items) to every query before it reaches the LLM ensemble,
 - a text RAG service backed by a shared HTTP-exposed ChromaDB instance (host port 8002, container port 8000),
 - a `msjarvisgis`-coupled GIS RAG path for West Virginia features built on GBIM-derived spatial entities from the PostgreSQL `msjarvis` / `msjarvisgis` databases and `gis_wv_benefits`,
-- a **WV-biased multi-collection entangled retrieval path** (`jarvis-wv-entangled-gateway`, port 8010) providing wv_entangled_context-driven RAG,
+- a **WV-biased multi-collection entangled retrieval path** (`jarvis-wv-entangled-gateway`, port 8010) providing `wv_entangled_context`-driven RAG,
 - a web-research gateway, and
 - a resolver path into the `jarvis-local-resources-db` registry (port 5435) for programmatic help,

 all orchestrated by the main brain and blood-brain-barrier services.

 At runtime, queries enter through a unified HTTP gateway and are routed by the executive coordinator into a RAG layer that spans ChromaDB collections, PostgreSQL GIS features, and verified local-resource rows.
-In production as of March 26, 2026, the full pipeline:
+In production as of March 28, 2026, the full pipeline:

 ```text
 Unified Gateway → Main Brain → Phase 1.45 Community Memory